aosedge/aos_core_lib_cpp/src/core/cm/nodeinfoprovider/nodeinfoprovider.md

 ### Combining node info and SM info

 At initialization `nodeinfoprovider` gets all nodes infos from IAM and caches them internally.
-When new SM info received, it updates runtime and resource infos for the corresponding node infoo.
+When new SM info received, it updates runtime and resource infos for the corresponding node info.

 `nodeinfoprovider` may override node state received from IAM node info if this node has SM Aos service: